 New York has its share of beautiful spots to soak up the sun and dunk in the waves, but at the most famous beach spots, like Coney Island, the weekend rush can be crowded and overwhelming.
-If you’re looking for a beach day at a more secluded location look no farther than these ten spots.
-These overlooked beaches can be found in surprising locations throughout the five boroughs and offer a quieter experience than the big name beaches.
-If you want to make the most of the second half of summer as much as we do but have already exhausted the well-tread shores, try out our top picks for New York city’s best hidden beaches.
+If you’re looking for a beach day at a more secluded location look no further than these ten spots.
+These overlooked beaches can be found in surprising locations throughout the five boroughs and offer a quieter experience than the big-name beaches.
+If you want to make the most of the second half of summer as much as we do but have already exhausted the well-tread shores, try out our top picks for the best hidden beaches in NYC.

 1. Swindler Cove